kitnil/awesome/README.md

 ## C

+- [godot_headers](https://github.com/GodotNativeTools/godot_headers) - Headers for the Godot API supplied by the GDNative module.
 - [glfw](https://github.com/glfw/glfw) - A multi-platform library for OpenGL, OpenGL ES, Vulkan, window and input
 - [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs) - The Vulkan API Specification and related tools
 - [rdesktop](https://github.com/rdesktop/rdesktop) - rdesktop is an open source UNIX client for connecting to Windows Remote Desktop Services, capably of natively speaking Remote Desktop Protocol (RDP) in order to present the user's Windows desktop. rdesktop is known to work with Windows server version ranging from NT 4 terminal server to Windows 2012 R2.